Baqend/guide/src/index.md

 The login call returns a promise which is resolved with the logged in user.
 The OAuth login does not distinguish between registration and login, so you don't have to worry about whether a user is already registered or not.

-<div class="note"><strong>Note:</strong> For the login via redirect to work ensure to register all valid redirect URL´s
+<div class="note"><strong>Note:</strong> For the login via redirect to work, ensure to register all valid redirect URLs
 (e.g. 'http://.../yourRedirectPage') in the "Authorized Domains" section of your dashboard settings.</div>

 # Baqend Code